Snaacky/thewiki/docs/tutorials/comparison.md

 ![VSPreview status bar](/static/comparison/vsp-status.png)

-1 - **Total number of frames:** The total number of frames in the video stream.
+1 - Total number of frames
+:   The total number of frames in the video stream.

-2 - **Video stream length:** The playback length of the video stream.
+2 - Video stream length
+:   The playback length of the video stream.

-3 - **Video stream resolution:** The content resolution of the video stream.
+3 - Video stream resolution
+:   The content resolution of the video stream.

+4 - Video format
-4 - **Video format:** The chroma subsampling type and bit depth.
+:   The chroma subsampling type and bit depth.

-5 - **Source frame rate:** The frame rate of the video stream, represented by a fraction and approximate decimal.
+5 - Source frame rate
+:   The frame rate of the video stream, represented by a fraction and approximate decimal.

-6 - **Picture type of current frame:** The picture type of the current frame.
+6 - Picture type of current frame
+:   The picture type of the current frame.

 ## Comparing